1.2: Dead omen cards discarded, bridges placed along edges and may connect

 information that lets her decide exactly where the next apocalypse takes place.
 In the second case,

-the apocalypse will include more omens than it should and be more devastating.
+the apocalypse will include more omens than it should and be more devastating but the player next in turn has

 Another alternative would have been to use a game master or let an app check the apocalypses,